Deepfail/dollhouse/README.md

 - The Girl Manager sidebar logic sits in `src/components/GirlManagerSidebar.tsx`.
 - Storage is initialized inside `src/App.tsx` via `initStorage()`.
 - Legacy components (HouseView, SceneInterface, etc.) remain in the repo for reference but are no longer rendered.

+## Behavior Analysis Overview

+- User messages trigger `useChat.sendMessage`, which now calls `analyzeBehavior` to evaluate the latest conversation slice.
+- Analysis results apply clamped stat and progression deltas, refresh each character's `behaviorProfile`, and persist relationship memories.
+- A rich `[Analysis]` system message is inserted with conversation context, per-character behavior summaries, and suggested follow-up actions for the player.
+- When the AI response is unavailable, a heuristic fallback still produces safe, conservative updates so the loop never stalls.

 ## Next Steps